malani-prince/malani-prince/README.md

 <p align="left"> <a href="https://twitter.com/prince_0034" target="blank"><img src="https://img.shields.io/twitter/follow/prince_0034?logo=twitter&style=for-the-badge" alt="prince_0034" /></a> </p>

+---

+#### Greetings!
+I am Prince Malani, a proficient Python, MERN Developer and Machine Learning developer hailing from Ahmedabad.
+My expertise is underscored by an unwavering commitment to scalability and perpetual learning.
+Currently in the midst of my 8th semester, and pursuing a degree in Information and Technologies.

+#### Notably, I achieved a significant milestone by having our paper published at the "IEEE 2024 9th International Conference for Convergence in Technology (I2CT)".
+This accomplishment stands as a testament to my dedication and contributions to the field.

+---

+- 📚 Currently pursuing Information Technology - from LDRP-ITR Gandhinagar (Final Year)

 - 🌱 I’m currently learning **MERN stack and Computer Vision**

 - 🔭 I’m currently working on [Read Estate Management](<Under Development>)